Why your Products Should Get MUIS Halal Certification?

 - Increase international recognition of MUIS halal certification

-Halal certification in Singapore doesn't come without a cost, and they are varied in accordance with the type and size of the certification needed.
+Halal certification in Singapore doesn't come without a cost, and they are varied in accordance with the type and size of the certification needed or by using halal certification agency.
 For a typical owner of small food establishment, the cost of Halal certification (valid for a year) including training staff on Halal requirements are ranging from $670 to over $1,130.
 The Singapore Halal food certification makes sure that sourced ingredients, preparation methods, and kitchen are Halal.

 Even though the certification seems more costly, according to MUIS it also has many benefits, such as: